claude-plugins · handoff

 The active handoff

-One per repo (single-slot).
+Single slot per repo.
 Frontmatter holds saved-at, saved-at-sha, saved-at-branch, saved-from-cwd.
+An existing handoff prompts before overwrite.

 archive/consumed-<ts>.md